-Another explanation that can shed light on this result is based on research regarding consensus formation (Haslam et al., 1998).
+Another explanation that can shed light on this result is based on research regarding consensus formation (Haslam, Turner, Oakes, McGarty, & Reynolds, 1998).
 When people self-categorize as members of a social group, they express a need to understand who they are, how they should behave, and what should they think, in terms of the characteristics that they share with other group members (Turner et al., 1994).
 However, those who identify with the same group do not immediately and automatically achieve consensus.
 Rather, there is a process of consensus formation through which the expectation of agreement between group members shifts group discussion and dispute towards a consensus (Haslam et al., 1998).
 People subscribing to feminist ideology and theory are diverse (Henley et al., 1998).
 Thus, it is possible that feminist identity does not share one agreed upon prototype, and that members have not obtained attitude consensus.
-This may result in weaker demand to re-affirm the feminist identity, because there is no single shared prototype of a ‘feminist’.
-In addition, this explanation might be even more relevant to someone who identifies as ‘not-feminist’.
+This may result in weaker demand to re-affirm the feminist identity, because there is no single shared prototype of a “feminist”.
+In addition, this explanation might be even more relevant to someone who identifies as “not-feminist”.
 It is reasonable to assume the non-feminist identity, that is identification by way of negation, has no defined prototype, or consensus regarding attitudes or behavior for group members.

 In light of past research indicating that people tend to support feminist attitudes even if they do not identify as feminists (Twenge & Zucker, 1999; Williams & Wittig, 1997), another hypothesis in this research was that people, in general, would report stronger agreement with feminist attitudes when not explicitly reminded of feminism.
-Therefore, I predicted that the participants in Experiment 1 who answered the binary identification question after completing the attitudes questionnaire and those in the control condition in Experiment 2, who did not receive explicit framing of the questionnaire as feminists, would show stronger feminist attitudes compared to participants in the other conditions (“before” condition and “feminist-framing” condition respectively).
+Therefore, I predicted that the participants in Experiment 1 who answered the binary identification question after completing the attitudes questionnaire (“attitudes-first”) and those in the control condition in Experiment 2, who did not receive explicit framing of the questionnaire as feminists, would show stronger feminist attitudes compared to participants in the “identification-first” condition and “feminist-framing” conditions, respectively.

 The results did not support this predication.
 Although Experiment 1 found a significant effect for experiment condition in the direction of my assumption, the effect size is extremely small (p² = .005).
 Therefore, apparently, the source of the significance is due to the relatively large sample in the study, and does not indicate on any essential differences.
 In addition, Experiment 2 revealed a non-significant effect for condition (p ² = .003).

-One explanation for these results can be attributed to the sample characteristics.
-In both studies, the proportion of participants identifying as feminist was larger than expected, and the sample was relatively likely to identify as a Democrat and politically liberal, which correlates with stronger feminist attitudes (Liss et al., 2001; Berryman‐Fink & Verderber, 1985).
-Thus, it is possible that in this sample, the label ‘feminist’ was not perceived in a negative way, therefore explicitly evoking feminism did not result in a need to reject feminist characteristics or attitudes.
+One explanation is that these results can be attributed to the sample characteristics.
+In both studies, the proportion of participants identifying as feminist was larger than expected, and the individuals in the sample were relatively likely to identify as a Democrat and politically liberal, categories that correlate with stronger feminist attitudes (Liss et al., 2001; Berryman‐Fink & Verderber, 1985).
+Thus, it is possible that in this sample, the feminist label was not perceived in a negative way, and therefore explicitly evoking feminism did not result in a need to reject feminist characteristics or attitudes.

 This explanation is also relevant to the lack of significant results for my main hypothesis, as mentioned above.
-If feminist identity is not perceived negatively, the need for conformity of behavior according to the ingroup prototype is reduced, because it is less relevant to protecting self-esteem (Abrams et al., 1990; Hogg, 2016).
-Together with the theoretical explanation mentioned above, it seems that the operationalization I used to evoke participants’ need to re-affirm their feminist, or non-feminist, identity was rather weak.
-In other words, it might be not sufficient for group behavior to occur, in this specific context.
+If feminist identity is not perceived negatively, the need for conformity of behavior according to the ingroup prototype is reduced, because it is less relevant to protecting self-esteem (Abrams, Wetherell, Cochrane, Hogg, & Turner, 1990; Hogg, 2016).
+Together with the theoretical explanation mentioned above, it seems that the operationalization used to evoke participants’ need to re-affirm their feminist or non-feminist identity was rather weak.
+In other words, it might not have been sufficient for group behavior to occur, in this specific context.